 For the latest documentation on Visual Studio 2017, see Visual Studio 2017 Documentation.

 Declares and defines one or more constants.

-You can use Const only at module or procedure level.
+Const only at module or procedure level.
 This means the declaration context for a variable must be a class, structure, module, procedure, or block, and cannot be a source file, namespace, or interface.
-For more information, see Declaration Contexts and Default Access Levels (Visual Basic).
+For more information, see Declaration Contexts and Default Access Levels.

 Local constants (inside a procedure) default to public access, and you cannot use any access modifiers on them.
 Class and module member constants (outside any procedure) default to private access, and structure member constants default to public access.
 You can adjust their access levels with the access modifiers.